Paths to Adventure

 Domain Redirection

-Since I spent so many years utilizing the domain name as an identity, it continues to be a point of contact for many who communicate with me over the internet.
-My webdostudio.com associated e-mail address will remain active indefinitely.
+Since I spent so many years utilizing the domain name as an identity, it continues to be a point of contact for many who communicate with me over the internet, my webdostudio.com associated e-mail address will remain active indefinitely.

 Also, more than a few of those old websites are still live out there after all these years (with a footer notation linked to the domain).
 So, I maintain this stopgap page here on my game design blog and website as a redirect for the webdotstudio.com domain.

-Websites I Designed & Developed as Webdot Studio…
+Some of the Websites I Designed & Developed as Webdot Studio…

 About the Author